 By Tony Pizzo

 During my first semester retreat to the Atlantic Center for the Arts last January, I attended many eye-opening poetry workshops analyzing the vast selections of form, process, and purpose available to me in this curious expanded field.
-Among them was a focus on translation.
+Among them was a focus on translation, taught by the wonderful John Pluecker.
 You know those rainbow-colored plastic Hoberman spheres that expand into massive shapes when you pitch and pull them apart?
 That’s what we did to translation.
 We exploded the concept, froze time, and inspected every angle of the debris.
 From this probing, I took away a few cardinal points.

 On the surface, translation appears to be a process of A -> B. However, poetic translation is not like baking a cake.
 For one, you can’t unbake that cake.1 In addition to conversion, a translation process can be intiated and then reversed mid-way to spawn new syntax.
 It can be generative, creating a third tongue by applying a transmogrifying rule to two parent languages.
 It can be a filter, erecting thematic firewalls that block or divert certain parts of speech.
 The modus operandi need not be linear, or even particularly linguistic.